Lethay/TalentedClassic/README.md

 # TalentedClassic
 WoW addon.
 A replacement to the default talent UI that allows creation of templates and viewing of all trees at once.

-Talented, Talented_GlyphFrame and Talented_SpecTabs are all required for proper usage.
-The legacy Talented_Data folder is no longer required.

 This was an addon originally written by "Jerry" (URL: https://www.wowinterface.com/downloads/info12593-Talented.html).
 The project is since abandoned, so I adapted old code to form this version.

 **Feature List (adapted from original page)**